 City Rescue Mission, Inc. is a 501(c)(3) corporation that provides food, clothing, shelter, emergency services and residential recovery programs to homeless men, women, and women with children.
-City Rescue Mission does not accept government funding.
 Financial support of the Mission comes from donations made generously by concerned individuals, churches, businesses, civic organizations, and foundations.

 Flightstar, its business associates and our loyal contributing customers are proud and honored to be a part of the CRM Golf Tournament for a truly worthy and meaningful cause.
 As we provide employment opportunities for our own ‘family’ of employees, we have a real sense of community obligation to help those less fortunate.
 To contribute and be a part of the City Rescue Mission success story here in Jacksonville is both fulfilling and very gratifying.

 The supportive relationships I have developed in my time at City Rescue Mission have shown me I’m not alone and that everyone has a storm they are working their way through.

 Kenny grew up with a father he could never please.
 His dad would frequently beat...READ MORE